 Going vegan is also the single biggest and easiest thing we can do to save the environment.
 Animal agriculture is responsible for a large percentage of the greenhouse gases leading to climate change.
 It uses huge amounts of water, and the untreated waste from factory farms pollutes our ground water and rivers.

-For some people, going vegan may seem extreme, but when we stop and think about all that goes into breeding, raising, and then killing animals, we realize a meat-and-dairy diet is incredibly extreme and disgusting.
+For some people, going vegan may seem extreme, but when we stop and think about all that goes into breeding, raising, and then killing animals, we realize a meat-and-dairy diet is incredibly extreme.
 We have been raised to believe eating animal products is normal.
 Those whose diet is based around meat and dairy essentially eat the same 3 or 4 animals and the same cows milk in different forms with every meal.
 Once we step away from meat and dairy, a whole new world opens up.
 There are literally thousands of different plants we can eat, each one with unique flavors and colors.

 Over the past few years the vegan market place has exploded.
 In addition to all of the fruits, grains, and vegetables, most grocery stores now stock an array of vegan items, making it quick and easy to prepare a vegan meal.
 Vegan milks, cheeses, and mock meats seen in the stores can also be prepared from scratch at home for an even healthier and more affordable way to eat vegan.